-Be part of The Flock at Wentworth Woodhouse – a giant artwork to mark Lockdown
+Visit The Flock at Wentworth Woodhouse – a giant artwork to mark Lockdown

 You can fly with the flock!

-They will form a huge art installation in the shape of a giant tree.
+They form a huge art installation in the shape of a giant tree.
 Midlands-based artists Julie Edwards and Ron Thompson of Planet Art hope their artwork will inspire people to engage with the arts, culture and heritage on their doorstep and create a piece of social history.

 Planet Art’s The Flock will be the first of three large-scale installations created by artists appointed by Wentworth & Elsecar Great Place and Wakefield-based arts organisation Beam.
 Others are planned for Wentworth Castle Gardens and Elsecar Heritage Centre in Barnsley.